It is often said that Marc Bolan and David Bowie were the godfathers of glam rock, but how did the pair earn this title…

 According to Visconti, the session went well.
 That is, until June Child dissed the track, stating that her boyfriend was too good to be playing on it.
 However, if Bolan agreed that David’s latest composition wasn’t up to scratch, it didn’t stop him from attending what Visconti considers to have been the “very first night of glam rock”.

-On February 22nd 1970, Bowie and his newly-formed Hype, consisting of Visconti on bass, Mick Ronson on guitar and John Cambridge on drums, made their live debut at London’s Roundhouse wearing makeup, satin capes, silver belts, colourful leotards and leather boots.
+On February 22nd, 1970, Bowie and his newly-formed Hype, consisting of Visconti on bass, Mick Ronson on guitar and John Cambridge on drums, made their live debut at London’s Roundhouse wearing makeup, satin capes, silver belts, colorful leotards, and leather boots.

 For an audience largely evocative of the denim-clad, hippie crowd at Woodstock, Hype’s futuristic attire was not necessarily well-received.
 However, unbeknownst to the band, there was at least one receptive guest within the audience.